Mura matsuri

 At that time, people sing, dance, and enjoy themselves with the gods using a flute called fue and a drum called taiko.

-The drums make a “dong” sound and the flutes make a “hyalala” sound.
+The drums make a “don” sound and the flutes make a “hyarara” sound.

 After the autumn festival, the villagers begin to prepare for winter.